 - Aside from its natural beauties that are truly fascinating, what I really like is the attitude Croatians have to life, your culture and way of life.
 When I came here, I felt a certain sense of calm and I knew this is a country I could spend a part of my life in.
 So I looked for colleges to continue my studies to see if I really could stay - and I've found Algebra, he tells us enthusiastically.

-When he was researching study programs and came upon Game Development, he was blown away by the program.
+When he was researching study programmes and came upon Game Development, he was blown away by the program.

 - American colleges have a good learning system and I really appreciate my first degree, but what I absolutely love here is the emphasis on applying what you’ve learned.
 They don't just teach theory and general principles about how things work; they show us much more and in more detail about different industry applications. - he tells us.